Nawrasrq/OOB-Python-Project-Template/README.md

 ## 🚀 Quick Start

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.8 or higher (Note: Python 3.13+ may have compatibility issues with some data libraries)
 - Virtual environment (recommended)
+- Windows (recommended), otherwise switch out bat files with suitable alternative

 ### Installation